 You may receive federal financial aid to repeat a course that you've previously failed, regardless of how many times you've attempted and failed the course.
 However, you're not eligible to receive federal financial aid for a course you've passed and repeated more than twice.

 If you already have a bachelor's degree, finished your degree requirements or plan on pursuing another at UND, you're generally not eligible to receive financial aid.

 Exceptions include if you're admitted to:

 - An undergraduate degree program that is substantially different from your first undergraduate degree

 Keep in mind that the amount of financial aid you can receive over your lifetime or overall length of study may be limited.

 If you've already applied for or are receiving financial aid, you're eligible to continue receiving financial aid when studying abroad.
-Because studying abroad is generally more expensive, you may even be eligible for additional financial assistance.
-Keep in mind that, in most cases, the additional aid you may receive would be in the form of a loan.
+Because studying abroad is generally more expensive, you may even be eligible for additional financial assistance; however, keep in mind that in most cases that additional aid would be in the form of a loan.

 To learn more about the cost of studying abroad, contact the UND Study Abroad program.